oclipa/reactjs-cheat-sheet/README.md

 *reducers/burgerBuilder.js*

-* Add a flag to indicate whether or not the user is building a burger.
+* Add a flag to indicate whether or not the user is building a burger (which determines whether the user should be redirected the checkout or not)

 ```jsx
 ...etc...